adopted-ember-addons/ember-moment/README.md

 An invalid date string is being passed into momentjs and/or the [input string format](https://momentjs.com/docs/#/parsing/string-format/) was omitted.

-If you are knowingly passing null, undefined, or an empty string and want to ignore the output of `Invalid Date` then pass the option `allow-empty=true` to the helper (all helpers accept this property)
+If you are knowingly passing null, undefined, or an empty string and want to avoid errors then pass the option `allow-empty=true` to the helper (all helpers accept this property)

 ```hbs
 {{moment-format ''}}  {{!-- Invalid date --}}